Ribosome profiling (ribo-seq) is a technique that takes advantage of NGS

 description of the methods of data acquisition and processing.

-this track.
 If you wish to cite this track, please reference:

 Michel AM, Fox G, M Kiran A, De Bo C, O'Connor PB, Heaphy SM, Mullan JP, Donohue CA, Higgins DG,